 Drink plenty of fluids.
 If many teeth have been extracted, the blood lost at this time needs to be replaced.
 Drink at least six glasses of liquid the first day.

-- The area operated on will swell reaching a maximum in two days.
-Swelling and discoloration around the eye may occur.
-The application of a moist warm towel will help eliminate the discoloration quicker.
-The towel should be applied continuously for as long as tolerable beginning 36 hours after surgery (remember ice packs are used for the first 36 hours only).
+- The area operated on will swell, reaching a maximum in two days.
+Swelling and discoloration around the eyes may occur.
+The application of a moist warm towel will help eliminate the discoloration.
+The towel should be applied continuously for as long as is tolerable, beginning 36 hours after surgery.
+(Remember: ice packs are used for the first 36 hours only).

 - A sore throat may develop.
 The muscles of the throat are near the extraction sites.
 Swelling into the throat muscles can cause pain.
 This is normal and should subside in 2-3 days.

 - If the corners of the mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment like Vaseline.
 There may be a slight elevation of temperature for 24-48 hours.
-If temperature continues, notify our office.
+If your temperature continues to rise, notify our office.